simonteozw/tp/docs/UserGuide.md

 1. `Lessons`: List of **lessons** for this module.

 2. `Tasks`: List of **tasks** in **chronological** order.
-  :bulb: *Don't leave tutorials or assignments until the last day, chances are you not gonna finish it!*
+  :bulb: *Don't leave tutorials or assignments until the last day, chances are you won't finish it on time!*

 3. `Contacts`: List of **relevant contacts** for this module.
 Here's where you can **find help** if u have difficulties with your assignments!